effectivecore/core/readme.md

 and unlimited by structure.

 Changing the structure of NoSQL data is possible only through a special mechanism.
-For example, the main menu is located in NoSQL storage and nobody cannot disrupt its work.
+For example, the system menu is located in NoSQL storage and nobody cannot disrupt its work.
 The anonymous user menu is stored in SQL storage and the administrator can edit this menu through the system interface.